| Jerome Studios ~ Branches Everywhere |

 ![]() |

-Left is another Google street view sent to me by Geoff.
-The space where Jerome's (Liverpool) once stood is not just the space ocupied (now) by the "two chairs" in the view above.
+The space where Jerome's (Liverpool) once stood is not just the space occupied (now) by the "two chairs" in the view above.
 A new building has been constructed in the left hand side of the original, wider, plot.
 This building, "Shop to Rent", takes up part of the old Jerome site.
 In the 1950's, Jerome's Liverpool had a double window of equal size and a door in between the two (see the black & white London Road picture above).
 Medici on this site says "I remember it (Jerome Studio) was demolished in the early 90's when the Major (John Major ~ Conservative) government attempted a hamfisted regeneration of the area under the city challenge scheme.
-I was up there today and the lower end still looks like a bloody shambles and it seems that year in, year out, nothing is ever done." |
+I was up there today and the lower end still looks like a bloody shambles and it seems that year in, year out, nothing is ever done". |

 |

-| Commenting on the type of camera used at the Liverpool branch, Geoff has provided the following description, though warns it is now over 45 years since he was at Jerome so the details must necessarily be incomplete or at least a bit sketchy. | |||
+Commenting on the type of camera used at the Liverpool branch, Geoff has provided the following description, though warns it is now over 45 years since he was at Jerome so the details must necessarily be incomplete or at least a bit sketchy.
+Tony Richards as kindly (November 2020) sent me a link to his own, very impressive, Jerome studio camera, which may well be the sort of equipment to which Geoff Welding refers.
+The complete camera and tripod can be seen by scrolling down to near the end of his narrative. | |||

 |